-- Participate in registration and complete any training developed by the Agency - Abide by these ongoing Program terms and conditions - Provide information to the Agency on the Approved Vendor's organizational history, capacity, financial information, regulatory status in Illinois and other states (including current complaints or other actions against the Vendor or prior complaints within the past five years), etc. - Be registered to do business in Illinois - Disclose to the Agency names and other information on installers and projects, while otherwise maintaining confidentiality of information
+- Participate in registration and complete any training developed by the Agency - Abide by these ongoing Program terms and conditions - Provide information to the Agency on the Approved Vendor's organizational history, capacity, financial information, regulatory status in Illinois and other states (including current complaints or other actions against the Vendor or prior complaints within the past five years), etc. - Be registered to do business in Illinois - Disclose to the Agency names and other information on installers and projects, while otherwise maintaining confidentiality of information - Document that all installers and other subcontractors comply with applicable local, state, and federal laws and regulations, including for example, maintaining Distributed Generation Installer Certification - Provide samples of any marketing materials or content used by the Approved Vendor, and/or their subcontractors/installers, designees, agents, and affiliates, to the Agency for review, as requested. - Agree to make changes to marketing materials as instructed by the Agency.

-&lt;sup>412412 The Agency imposes no requirement as to how the Approved Vendor shall share the REC payments with the installer, host, and other project parties.
+&lt;sup>420420 The Agency imposes no requirement as to how the Approved Vendor shall share the REC payments with the installer, host, and other project parties.